Acarbose

 Disease/Condition Glossary

-Type 2 diabetes: It is a chronic (long-lasting) condition that keeps the body away from properly utilizing insulin.
+Type 2 diabetes: It is a chronic (long-lasting) condition that keeps the body from properly utilising insulin.
 Hence, people affected with type 2 diabetes either do not produce enough insulin or there is resistance to the action of insulin.
-Middle-aged or older are most likely to suffer from type 2 diabetes, so it is also known as adult-onset diabetes.
+Middle-aged or older individuals are most likely to suffer from type 2 diabetes, so it is also known as adult-onset diabetes.
 Symptoms of type 2 diabetes include increased thirst, frequent urination at night, slow wound healing, increased hunger, fatigue, and blurred vision.
 In some cases, there may be weight gain, while in rare cases, weight loss may be observed.
-The complication of type 2 diabetes also includes nerve problems, kidney problems, damaged retina of eyes or blindness, loss of limbs, sexual dysfunction, and increased chance of heart attack or stroke.
+The complication of type 2 diabetes also includes nerve problems, kidney problems, damaged retina of the eyes or blindness, loss of limbs, sexual dysfunction, and an increased chance of heart attack or stroke.

 FAQs

 Acarbose is used to treat type 2 diabetes, especially in patients whose blood sugar levels are not controlled by diet and exercise alone.
-It works by inhibiting the action of intestinal enzymes that break down complex sugars and starches into simple sugars.
-Thereby delaying the absorption of sugar into the blood and reducing the abnormal rise in blood sugar levels after meals.

 No, you are not recommended to take Acarbose with digoxin (used to treat heart problems) as co-administration of these two medicines may decrease the effectiveness of digoxin by reducing its amount in the blood.
 If you are supposed to use these medicines together, you are advised to contact your doctor so that the dose may be adjusted appropriately and used safely.

 Yes, Acarbose may cause diarrhoea as a common side effect.
 Intake of household sugar (cane sugar) or foods containing it can also lead to diarrhoea or severe discomfort in the stomach.
-However, if the condition worsens or persist for more than 2 or 3 days, please consult your doctor.
+However, if the condition worsens or persists for more than 2 or 3 days, please consult your doctor.

 No, Acarbose alone does not cause low blood sugar.
-However, low blood sugar may occur if Acarbose is taken along with other antidiabetic medicines, alcohol intake, exercise more than usual, delay or miss snacks or meal.
+However, low blood sugar may occur if Acarbose is taken along with other antidiabetic medicines, alcohol intake, exercise more than usual, delay or miss snacks or meals.
 However, if you experience any signs of low blood pressure such as dizziness, nausea, light-headedness, dehydration or fainting, please consult a doctor.

-You are not advised to take more than the recommended dose of Acarbose as it may cause Acarbose overdose resulting in increased flatulence (gas), stomach discomfort, diarrhoea.
+You are not advised to take more than the recommended dose of Acarbose as it may cause Acarbose overdose, resulting in increased flatulence (gas), stomach discomfort, and diarrhoea.
 In case of overdose, avoid intake of drinks and foods containing carbohydrates for the next 4 to 6 hours.
 However, if the symptoms persist or worsen, please consult a doctor.

-No, you are not recommended to stop taking Acarbose on your own as discontinuing Acarbose suddenly may cause recurring symptoms or worsen the condition.
+No, you are not recommended to stop taking Acarbose on your own, as discontinuing Acarbose suddenly may cause recurring symptoms or worsen the condition.
 However, if you experience any difficulty while taking Acarbose, please consult your doctor so that an alternate medicine may be prescribed.

 The side effects of Acarbose include stomach pain, diarrhoea and flatulence (gas).
 If these side effects persist or worsen, please consult your doctor.